-With the cruise ship as its landmark, The Whampoa houses over 300 shops and is one of the largest shopping, dining and entertainment centres in Kowloon.
-A stroll along the harbourfront promenade also overlooks the spectacular view of Victoria Harbour.
+As the landmark of Hung Hom, the Whampoa is one of the largest shopping, dining and entertainment centres in Kowloon.
+Don’t forget to walk along the harbourfront promenade to enjoy the spectacular view of Victoria Harbour.

-Harbour City is the largest and most diverse shopping mall in Hong Kong.
-Harbour City is located in the heart of Hong Kong alongside the beautiful Victoria Harbour and offers a wide range of services including shopping, dining, entertainment and sightseeing.
-Harbour City has established itself as Hong Kong's marquee mall and a major attraction.
+Harbour City is the largest shopping mall in Hong Kong.
+Located in the heart of Hong Kong alongside the beautiful Victoria Harbour, Harbour City offers a wide range of services including shopping, dining, entertainment and sightseeing.

 Built in 1873, Hung Hom Kwun Yum Temple is one of the most significant local landmarks.
 During World War II, Hung Hom district was under attacked by heavy bombardments from the Japanese.
 There were heavy casualties in the surrounding areas but those people taking shelter in the temple were unharmed.
 The residents in the area believed that it was a miracle of Kwun Yum.

-Since its opening in 1983, the Hong Kong Coliseum has established itself as one of the most popular multipurpose indoor stadiums in Hong Kong and is used for international sports events, spectacular entertainment programs, pop concerts and conventions.
+Since its opening in 1983, the Hong Kong Coliseum has become one of the most popular multipurpose indoor stadiums in Hong Kong and is used for international sports events, spectacular entertainment programs, pop concerts and conventions.
 It is able to accommodate over 12,500 people and is considered one of the most iconic concert halls in Asia.